wamp-proto/wamp-proto/spec/advanced.md

 A *timeout* allows to **automatically** cancel a call after a specified time either at the *Callee* or at the *Dealer*.

-A *Callee* specifies a timeout by providing
+A *Caller* specifies a timeout by providing

     CALL.Options.timeout|integer